abswd2/Digital-Concept-Tutorial/README.md

 # Comprehensive Guide to Digital Audio
 by: Adam Scott

-A tutorial to help with the ins and outs of all the terms and concepts in Digital Audio!
+A tutorial to help with the ins and outs of some of the terms and concepts in digital audio!
 This is for anybody interested in Digital Audio, or potentially struggling with certain things.
+Hopefully after reading this tutorial you will gain a better understanding of some components of digital audio.